-Simple meeting room solutions do not mean less technology — it means using the right technology to meet your organization’s needs and goals for seamless use and support.
+Simple AV solutions do not mean less technology — it means using the right technology to meet your organization’s needs and goals for seamless AV use and support.
 New Era Technology prioritizes spending time with our customers to discuss, develop, and maintain standards for their collaboration spaces.
 It does not matter the size or type of organization; the core goals are more alike than different.
-Universal end-user goals typically encompass:
+Universal end-user collaboration platform goals typically encompass:

 - Consistent user experience (UX)

 - Features that will be utilized versus unnecessary add-ons

 - Flexible solutions to support new platforms (as change is the only constant)

 Many customers initially try off-the-shelf solutions, only to have mixed results.
 While some solutions may work well in smaller rollouts, when trying to scale the AV solution to an entire enterprise, many find that the off-the-shelf solution is not as successful as it seemed to be when initially evaluated.
 Ultimately, what was considered “good enough” did not actually equivalate to “good enough” for end-users when expanding the solution, therefore curtailing the overall experience.
 Like smartphones, which have successfully achieved the universal goals listed above, the devices aren’t successful because they are simple or low tech — it is quite the opposite.
 Smartphones are incredible pieces of technology that require robust networks to meet an individual’s needs and goals (compared to stripped-down flip phones).

 Finding the Right AV Solution